 Elayn Leopold’s most famous work is a project called “Urban Dwellers,” which includes 100 oil portraits of the homeless persons at Our Daily Bread where she volunteers to serve meals to the struggling citizens of Manatee County.
 Elayn got permission from each person to take their photograph, and then painted their picture.
 “One of the things that I thought this project could serve is for others to see the variety of people who are experiencing difficulty, that they look like real people – grandmothers or grandfathers or daughters instead of someone standing on the curb.”

 Chris MacCormack has been a member of MUUF since 1997 when she moved to Bradenton from Tampa.
-In 2003 she began traveling overseas regularly to teach and also began painting again.
+In 2003 she began traveling overseas regularly to teach English and also began painting again.
 She has taken classes at the Village of the Arts and at Manatee Center for ART.
 She enjoys painting scenes from her own photos of Florida and her travels in Peru, Colombia, Ecuador, Mexico, Honduras, Turkey and Thailand.

 Chris has a new house with a home studio/classroom for teaching Art and Spanish.